KILTprotocol/docs/docs/sdk/1-workshop/04-claimer/01-did.md

 ## Generate Keys

-Similar to the attester, the claimer too has to setup the DID keys.
+Similar to the attester, the claimer must set up the DID keys.
 Create a file `claimer/generateKeypairs.js` and copy the code below.

 <CodeBlock className="language-js" title="claimer/generateKeypairs.js">